ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 ### Objective:

-try to learn data augmentation and learn a important rule: “No free lunch theorem”
+to learn data augmentation and learn a important rule: “No free lunch theorem”

 ### Results: